Are you struggling to manage your enterprise's software assets effectively?

 - The "Future roadmap" component involves utilizing machine learning to forecast product innovations, maintaining data privacy and security transparency, and determining if the product roadmap corresponds with your needs.

-By considering these factors, the software asset manager can optimize the license inventory and make well-informed choices that match the goals of your business.
+By considering these factors, the software asset manager can optimize the license inventory and make well-informed choices that match the goals of your enterprise.

 Effective software asset management (SAM) starts with efficient SaaS procurement.